Hello from 1066 – A Medieval Mosaic

 With two out of three finds made we were feeling a lot more optimistic but at Althorne this was squashed.
 We visited the village sign to collect the numbers we needed and drove down the road to the final.
 Parking was not at all easy and the clue was again cryptic and despite looking everywhere we could think of we never found the cache.
 Mikes interest was waining by now and he was suggesting we go home to watch a movie.

 However, we continued on to St Mary’s church at Burnham-on-Crouch which was a lovely church with lots of lovely stained glass windows including the East window which was made in 1874 and the ‘Ascension’ window made in 1881 by Clayton and Bell.
 The pottery ‘Stations of the Cross’ are also wonderful and each is dedicated to members of the congregation who have passed on.
-The font is a 12th-century Purbeck marble font with a square bowl on five column supports and the carved Caen stone pulpit is also on marble column as well as marble panels and carved figures in the canopied niches.
+The font is a 12th-century Purbeck marble font with a square bowl on a five-column support and the carved Caen stone pulpit is also on marble column as well as marble panels and carved figures in the canopied niches.
 The multi required us to find two names which are usually on headstones or seats around the churchyard.
 We found Auger alright but Harvey took some finding.
 Once we read the description again carefully we had a lightbulb moment and Mike soon found Harvey and his dates scratched onto the wall over a doorway.
 Once we had the coordinates we soon found the cache and noted the bonus number.

 The next four churches at Southminster, Dengie and Tillingham Chapel were not open so quick finds were made and we moved on to the next.
 However, on the wall of The White Horse Hotel, we saw a brilliant pargeted mural by Ian Warren.
 Have a look at his ‘work in progress’ page to see an amazing Jungle book work.
 Ian is an amazing artist!
 Pargetting is an endangered craft with only 6 – 10 people currently practising the skill.
-In Tillingham we read about the quaint clapper board houses but had no idea what that referred to.
+In Tillingham, we read about the quaint clapper board houses but had no idea what that referred to.
 It turns out that it means weatherboard houses which for New Zealanders is a much more usual sight than in the UK.
 Tillingham is indeed a quaint village with a lovely village sign with different pictures on each side.
 The church of St Nicholas looked lovely with its multi-stage tower but there was a music concert going on inside.
 Outside the church, there was a great Remembrance Day display with a black silhouette of a soldier standing in a field of poppies made from the red ends of plastic fizzy bottles and then a row of crosses commemorating the men lost during the WW1.
-At this church, we were able to complete one of the four bonus caches which was great.
+At this church, we were able to complete one of the four bonus caches which were great.
 By the end of the day we had collected all but three of the numbers we needed to complete all the bonuses but I fear we will not pass this way again.
 LOL You never know, maybe we will.

 At St Lawrence’s church in St Lawrence, we arrived just as lots of other cars began to arrive also for a commemorative service so we were unable to enter the church and even walking around the churchyard was difficult as mourners were also walking around.
 The saw another Remembrance Day Display, this time including the silhouette of a nurse.
 We have seen so many of these exhibitions in the last few weeks as nearly every church in the country seems to have displays of all different kinds.

-Our last cache of the day was at Steel where we collected the numbers in near dark.
+Our last cache of the day was at Steele where we collected the numbers in the near dark.
 We drove to the public footpath and were a little confused about where the footpath ent as while a road seemed to be marked out with fences it had not been walked down for quite a while.
 Then Mike found a path alongside the fenceline and soon we found the cache.
 We agree with other geocachers that it looked like we were on private land but England is cross-crossed with public footpaths across the private land so we figure if there is a footpath sign then we are entitled to walk there.